 - 1 1/2 teaspoons kosher salt

-Preheat your oven to 350 degrees F. Brush a 9-inch x 13-inch backing dish with 1 tablespoon of melted butter.
+- Preheat your oven to 350 degrees F. Brush a 9-inch x 13-inch baking dish with 1 tablespoon of melted butter.
 Set the dish on top of the stove to keep the butter warm.

 - To the bowl of a stand mixer fitted with the dough hook attachment, add the yeast, milk, and honey.
 Stir the ingredients a little to mix them up and help dissolve the yeast.
 Let sit for 3 minutes to allow yeast to bloom (it'll get foamy and smell like yeast).